top of page

 Our vision is to educate neighbors about how to keep trees healthy and safe, and to see the old and sickly trees replaced and encourage the planting of appropriate new trees so that future Dilworth generations will enjoy the benefits and beauty of a healthy and vibrant tree canopy.

-The Tree Canopy Committee has several initiatives that are designed to improve Dilworth's tree canopy and to share the shade with other neighbors.
+The Tree Canopy Committee has had several initiatives over the past 5 years that are designed to improve Dilworth's tree canopy and to share the shade with other neighborhoods with fewer funding resources.

 Priorities & Objectives